nickjbrowning/cscs-docs/docs/contributing/index.md

 # ... make your edits ...
 # add and commit your changes
 > git add <files>
-> git commit -m 'update the ssh docs with alisases for all user lab vclusters'
+> git commit -m 'update the ssh docs with aliases for all user lab vclusters'
 > git push origin 'fix/ssh-alias'
 ```
 Then navigate to GitHub, and create a pull request.